 Brazilian soccer body offers to pay for VAR this season

-SAO PAULO (AP) — Video review just might be coming to Brazilian soccer this season.
+SAO PAULO (AP) — Video reviews will be available in Brazil’s top-flight this season.

+The 20 leading clubs unanimously agreed on Friday to implement the VAR system in all 380 matches of the championship.

-The Brazilian soccer confederation said in a statement Friday it will pay for VAR technology this season if clubs agree to cover the costs of referees.
+The decision came after the Brazilian soccer confederation agreed to pay for the technology.
+The clubs will cover the cost of referees and staffers operating the devices.

 The price of the technology was the main reason VAR was not used in the 2018 season.

-“We want to elevate the level of the Brazilian championship,” said soccer official Rogerio Caboclo, who will take over as president of the confederation in April.
-“For that to happen, we will introduce to clubs an integrated proposal, which includes refereeing, technical elements of the matches and the attendance in the stadiums.”
+“We want to elevate the level of the Brazilian championship,” said soccer official Rogerio Caboclo, who will take over as confederation president in April.
+“For that to happen we will introduce to clubs an integrated proposal, which includes refereeing, technical elements of the matches and the attendance in the stadiums.”

-The confederation did not say what it would cost to pay for VAR technology.
-The offer will be made at a meeting of league organizers later Friday.

-Also, the confederation said it will propose a measure that limits teams to one coach firing per club per season.
+It also proposed a measure to limit teams to one coach firing per season, but clubs voted the idea down.

-“This measure will help clubs rationalize their management and in the medium run it will allow them to cut costs,” Caboclo said.

-The soccer body will also suggest the 2020 season begins with a one-match Supercup final between the winner of the league and the champion of the Brazilian Cup.
+Clubs did, though, accept a suggestion from the confederation for the 2020 season to begin with a one-match Supercup final between the winner of the league and the Brazilian Cup holder.